Do you know that ferns have ten thousand different species? Yes, they have. But the caring process for each of them is more or less the same.

 If you have your own garden then you can make the fertilizer at home from dry leaves and branches.
 Then mix it with the soil of your fern.

-Or, you can use liquid fertilizer bought from the store for house plants.
-Remember to use organic fertilizer as it will be safe for the fern as well as for your health.
+Or, you can use liquid fertilizer bought from the store for indoor ferns in pots.
+Remember to use organic fertilizer as it will be safe for the plant as well as for your health.

 Liquid fertilizers are very easy to use.
 Some fertilizers are instructed to mix with water and then spray on the plants.